-Register for fraternity recruitment by completing the fraternity recruitment form online.
+Register for recruitment by completing the fraternity recruitment form online.
 There is no recruitment fee for fraternity recruitment.

 Fall Formal Recruitment

 Fall formal recruitment occurs between move-in day and the first day of class.
 Interested women fill out an online application and attend an educational session about the recruitment process.
-Over three days, women visit each organization and meet the members.
-Recruitment counselors, called Rho Gammas, assist and answer any questions that women may have.
+Over three days, women visit each chapter and meet the members.
+Recruitment counselors will assist and answer any questions that women may have.

 Nebraska Wesleyan sororities use a mutual selection recruitment process.
 Women choose the chapter that they are most interested in while the chapters in turn also choose what women they would be interested in extending a bid of membership.